unframework/unframework-website/wrapping-facebook-messenger-stream-api.md

 Using this stream-oriented abstraction helps organize the code better and makes the bot logic core easier to reason about.

-Another useful benefit is that the resulting interface is clean and testable: instead of mocking/stubbing the entire HTTP plumbing infrastructure, it is possible to just create mock streams as test fixtures.
+The most useful benefit is probably that the resulting application logic interface surface is quite clean and *testable*: instead of mocking/stubbing the entire HTTP plumbing infrastructure, it is possible to just create mock streams as test fixtures.
+In addition, one could imagine a local development mode that fully substitutes the "live" streams with a local debug harness for true offline workflow.
+That's the main practical reason to prefer this API over others.

-Finally, I just like this abstraction and the Unix-y mindset behind it; so far it seems like a fairly novel approach to this specific API.
+Finally, on a more subjective note, I just like this abstraction and the Unix-y mindset behind it; so far it seems like a fairly novel approach to this specific API.
 I am a huge fan of simple and modular building blocks, and hopefully this library can count as an example of those as well!

 The resulting code has been published as the [facebook-messenger-streams npm module](https://www.npmjs.com/package/facebook-messenger-streams), with [usage examples and source code available on GitHub](https://github.com/myplanet/facebook-messenger-streams).
 Take a look at the implementation (it's pretty tiny at around ~50-80 LoC) and leave a star or a comment in the issues section!